Diabetes education program

 - recommendations for group classes and community resources

-As part of the diabetes program your CDE may recommend education classes and community resources in addition to one-on-one sessions.
+As part of the diabetes program your CDCES may recommend education classes and community resources in addition to one-on-one sessions.

 - Annual diabetes update education class